MarkToddEE/Learning-Journal/1 Data Fundamentals/Topic 1.md

 3. Data transformation
 4. Data integration

+   - Python - High level programming language
-   - Python & Pandas - software library written for Python
+   - Pandas - software library written for Python : https://pandas.pydata.org/
    - SQL - QL is primarily used for querying databases to retrieve specific information or perform operations such as data manipulation, data definition, data control, and data management.
    - Power BI - provides interactive visualisations and business intelligence capabilities with a simple interface for creating and sharing reports and dashboards.
    - Tableu - Tableau offers drag-and-drop functionality to create dynamic and interactive visualisations, making it easy for users to explore and understand data insights.